 I remember so many feelings that I can't even list them all, but the memory is still strong.
 The biggest was that I felt so hungry that the image of me eating my Nike sneaker actually entered my head.

 So imagine my joy when I saw a little bakery off the path, with its door open and a number of people crowding around the tiny counter.

-I jogged right in, and kept jogging in place as I handed over my subway money for a sugar cookie.
+I jogged right in, and kept jogging in place as I handed over my subway money for a butter cookie.

 No. Cookie.
 Ever.
 Tasted.
 So.
 Good.

-And so that is why sugar cookies will always hold a special place in my heart.
+And so that is why butter cookies will always hold a special place in my heart.

-And as if there was not enough sugar, I decided to top them with a heavy coating of diamond-tiara-worthy sparkling sugar by our friends at Bob’s Red Mill.
-This sugar is like sparkling diamonds!
-And hikes any dessert to a celebratorial level.
+And I decided to top them with a heavy coating of diamond-tiara-worthy sparkling sugar, like sparkling diamonds!

 Luckily my lovely kind roommates were at the finish-line, cheering me to the end!